 The school is committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the school.
-We follow the guidance set out in Annex C (KCSIE September 2018) Please refer to Pensilva Primary School esafety/online safety policy.
+We follow the guidance set out in Annex C (KCSIE September 2019) Please refer to our school's e-safety/online safety policy.

-All staff in the first instance should contact the SPOC (Single Point of Contact) within the school (Teresa Clinick) with any concerns.
+All staff in the first instance should contact Teresa Clinick, who is the SPOC (Single Point of Contact) within the school, with any concerns.